 Left as it comes, the Mercedes GLC Coupe has a less-than perfect ride that doesn’t really suit the rest of the car’s comfy feel.
 It still handles reasonably well, though.
 All models come with torque vectoring that can trim your line coming into corners and help catapult you out the other side.
 Sharper steering makes it keener to turn in too.

 However, we would forget the sporty pretences altogether by specifying the air suspension.
 It gives the Mercedes GLC Coupe a magic-carpet ride that floats over lumps and uneven surfaces in a way that’s worthy of a luxurious saloon.
 Going for the air suspension does mean sacrificing a little precision – you never feel truly connected to the road but, in a car like this, it’s a price that’s well worth paying.

 Particularly when all models come with Mercedes’ excellent nine-speed gearbox.
 It changes gears almost imperceptibly and in top gear the engine barely needs to pass tick over.
 Sportier gear changes can be had by selecting Sport in the drive select system, which also adds weight to the steering, sharpens the throttle and (when fitted with air suspension) stiffens up the ride.

-While few GLC Coupes will ever venture off road, four-wheel drive comes as standard meaning the it’ll be capable on slippery surfaces and ideally suited to towing.
+While your unlikely to take the Mercedes GLC Coupe will ever venture deep into the wilderness, four-wheel drive comes as standard meaning the it’ll be capable on slippery surfaces and ideally suited to towing.